 During 2016, the Company recorded \$143.8 million in connection with the reduction in value of its long-lived assets.
 The reduction in value of assets was comprised of \$4.9 million related to equipment and \$45.9 million related to intangibles in the fluid management business in the Onshore Completion and Workover Services segment and \$21.4 million related to equipment and \$21.0 million related to intangibles, primarily relating to the cementing business in the Production Services segment.
 Also, the Company recorded \$25.0 million related to the reduction in carrying values of certain accommodation units included in the Drilling Products and Services segment.
-In addition, the Company recorded \$25.6 million related to the reduction in carrying values of the marine vessels and equipment in the conventional decommissioning division in its Technical Solutions segment.
-The reduction in value of assets recorded during 2016 was primarily driven by the decline in demand for these services.
+In addition, the Company recorded \$25.6 million related to the reduction in carrying values of assets recorded during 2016 was primarily driven by the decline in demand for these services.